douglasgreen/duolingo/esperanto/vocab.md

 - those - tiuj
 - three - tri
 - through - tra
-- till (until) - ĝis
 - to accept - akcepti
 - to act - agi
 - to - al
 - to answer - respondi
 - to ask - demandi
-- to ask for - peti
+- to ask for; to request - peti
-- to be able - povi; kapabli
+- to be able - kapabli; povi
 - to be allowed - rajti
 - to be - esti
-- to begin - komenci
+- to begin; to start - komenci
 - to be old - aĝi
 - to be right - pravi
 - to be wrong - malpravi
 - to buy - aĉeti
-- to call - voki; telefoni
+- to call - telefoni; voki
 - to carry - porti
 - to catch - kapti
 - to change - ŝanĝi